Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 We, as the consumers, have few choices.
 The more restrictive the laws on food and food preparation, the less choices we have.
 I have watched the laws move in that direction every month for the last 10 years.
-I have tried as much as possi ble to stop the momentum but I cannot do much without your help.
+I have tried as much as possible to stop the momentum but I cannot do much without your help.
 Consider that the deck is already stacked against us.
 Most of the pharmaceutical giants own the major chemical and